What is a Chief Heat Officer?

 What does a Chief Heat Officer do?

-A major challenge in tackling heat at the city level is that many departments oversee heat wave-related preparedness, response, and recovery.
-On top of that, a group of community organizations and other stakeholders may touch different aspects of this issue.
+A major challenge in tackling heat at the city level is that while many city government departments oversee heat wave-related preparedness, response, and recovery, they often do not have a unified response aimed at marshaling their resources to that they identify and target the most pressing problems effectively.
+This can make it difficult to align their efforts with community organizations and other stakeholders which may be working to address different aspects of this issue.
 By putting one person in charge of coordinating dispersed efforts both inside city government and across the private sector, this role helps to break down silos.
-Chief Heat Officers core responsibilities include:

-- Raise awareness of extreme heat risk and solutions with their constituents and with their peers
+- Raise awareness of extreme heat risk and solutions with their constituents and peers

 - Work to improve planning and response to heat waves